-In addition, pupils have access to a wide range of other experiences/resources to help them plan and set targets.
+In addition, pupils have access to a wide range of other experiences/ resources to help them plan and set targets.
 These start in S1 but are most heavily concentrated in S4-S6, and include such events as Work Experience, Careers Consultancy Evening, Mock Interviews, C.Vs and visits to Higher Education Institutions, to name a few.
 Parents are invited to consult with the appropriate Pupil Support teacher on any aspect of Careers.

-Pupils studying in the Senior Phrase can choose to combine their school studies with attendance at South Lanarkshire College.
-Pupils can study a wide range of courses, usually attending one morning per week.
+Pupils studying in the Senior Phrase can choose to combine their school studies with attendance at South Lanarkshire College or a Foundation Apprenticeship over 1 or 2 years.
+Pupils can study a wide range of courses, usually attending one full day per week.